 - Captains are responsible for making sure you have players on your team that will follow the rules.
 Also the captains are responsible for reading these rules to his or her players.

-- If you have any problems with officials or any appeals from a game they can be heard first, by the Director of Intramurals and then taken up with the Dean of Student Affairs
+- If you have any problems with officials or any appeals from a game they can be heard first, by the Director of Intramurals and then taken up with the Dean of Student Services

 -University employees are eligible to play